 - 1-serrano or jalapeno chili pepper, finely chopped,

 - 1/4 cup fresh cilantro leaves, a big handful

 - 1-cup sprouted lentils

-- In bowl, mash chickpeas and set aside.
+- In a bowl, mash chickpeas and set aside.

-- In food processor, add the next seven ingredients and pulse, add soy sauce mixture, sprouted lentils and pulse two to three times to form a paste.
-Mixture will be wet.
+- In a food processor, add the next seven ingredients and pulse, add soy sauce mixture, sprouted lentils and pulse two to three times to form a paste.
+The mix will be wet.

 - Transfer mixture to bowl of mashed chickpeas and combine.

-- In medium size skillet, heat 1-tbsp cooking oil, add bean mixture.
+- In a medium-size skillet, heat 1-tbsp cooking oil, add bean mixture.

 - Cook until moisture has evaporated and mixture begins to crumble.

-- Transfer bean paste to bowl and set aside for assembling spring rolls.
+- Transfer bean paste to a bowl and set aside for assembling spring rolls.

 - 8-12 whole collard leaves, unblemished or torn, ends trimmed, or substitute with square rice paper skins